VERSALIST GUIDES

 • Query rewriting boosts recall without harming precision

-• Prompt Engineering: Carefully craft your prompts to instruct the LLM on how to best use the retrieved context.
+• Prompt Engineering: Craft prompts that instruct the LLM on how to use the retrieved context effectively.

-• Incorporate Citations: Modify your prompts to encourage the LLM to cite its sources from the retrieved documents.
+• Citations: Encourage the LLM to cite sources from retrieved documents for verifiability.

 Constrain outputs to grounded content.
 Penalize unverifiable claims.
-Consider JSON schemas that include citations with URI and passage IDs for auditability.
+Consider JSON schemas with citations including URIs and passage IDs for auditability.

 Checklist